jasonjchu/bread/README.md

 ```
 Create the MySQL database, add and populate the tables.

+Set environment variable `BREAD_ENV=testing` if you wish
+to populate using testing data, otherwise the script
+will use production data.

 ## Milestones
 Tasks are to be completed by the set deadlines.